adamliesko/adamliesko.github.io/about.md

 ### Karate (and sport)
 ![_config.yml]({{ site.baseurl }}/images/adam_karate_uni_ba.jpg)

 I have spent a great deal of my youth practising and competing in WKF karate at the highest level - World Championships.
-I hold 1st dan (black-belt) and in 2012 I have won [3rd place at World University Championships](http://www.fisu.net/en/8th-World-University-Karate-Championship-in-Bratislava-Opened-3133.html?mbID=4722) in male senior kumite category.
+I hold 1st dan (black-belt) and in 2012 I won [3rd place at World University Championships](http://www.fisu.net/en/8th-World-University-Karate-Championship-in-Bratislava-Opened-3133.html?mbID=4722) in male senior kumite category.
 Thanks to karate, I have had few bones broken, ripped some ligaments (2x ACL) here and there (not necessarily mine).
 Nevertheless, I have travelled around the world, gained self-discipline, ability to push myself over the edge and respect others.
 These days I favor skiing and mountain-biking.

 ### Resume